aquarium-protocols/weisslab/doc/cloning_the_Aquarium_way.md

 The workflow also manages all the status of the tasks like described in the fragment construction section, you can check the progress of you task by clicking each status tab.
 If you Gibson reaction successfully has colonies, it will be pushed to the "imaged and stored in fridge" tab, if no colonies show up, it will be pushed to the "no colonies" tab.
 If you notice that your tasks are sitting in the "waiting" for too long, you should probably read the following input requirements.

 #### Input requirements
+ **sample id** is required for the plasmid and fragment argument.
 You need to enter the **Bacterial Marker** info for the plasmid and **Length** info for the fragment.
 You need to ensure there is at least one fragment stock for the fragment.
 If you do not have a fragment stock or run out of fragment stock, the build_fragments metacol will build one for you but you need to make sure all the info in the fragment sample field are valid as the same requirements described in the fragment construction workflow.
-You do not have to submit this fragment building as a separate task in the fragment construction workflow, the build_fragments metacol will pull inputs from both gibson assembly and fragment construction tasks.
+You do not have to submit this fragment building as a separate task in the fragment construction workflow, the fragment construction workflow will automatically submit for you.

-#### How to submit a task?
-To submit a Gibson assembly task, go to Tasks/Gibson Assembly, click New Gibson Assembly, enter Name as an identifier for you to recognize, could be any string that does not conflict with existing task names under Gibson Assembly task, leave the Status as "waiting" or change it to "ready" if you want, enter the plasmid id and fragment id by either directly enter the sample id or use the finder UI by clicking the button alongside the input box.

 Gateway Cloning
 ---